 The absolutely over the top most shocking finding when testing GNU IceCat 60.7.1esr is the inclusion of a non-functioning "Onion Browser Button" extension.
 This extension is typically shipped as a part of the Tor Browser which bundles a re-branded Firefox and the Tor daemon.

 One major problem with the inclusion of this extension is that it won't do squat behind the scenes if you do not have Tor installed - but it will claim that Tor is started and used.
+Even with TOR installed, the button just absolutely does nothing besides displaying fake information.
+It is dangerously broken and must be deleted immediately.

 This is a TOTAL SCANDAL.
 If you are a journalist in a dangerous place where journalists are routinely arrested or covertly tortured, something which is common within the NATO alliance, you're probably going to need to use Tor sooner or later.